Yijia-Xiao/Know2BIO/dataset/create_edge_files_utils/README.md

 The source of pathway hierarchy mappings for KEGG is KEGG and for Reactome is Reactome.
 (SMPDB does not have a hierarchy)

 **protein_and_compound_to_reaction**
 The source of mappings from proteins and compounds to reactions is Reactome.
 This file relies on alignments from ChEBI to DrugBank.

+**protein_and_gene_to_pathway**
+To map proteins and genes to pathways, KEGG was used for KEGG pathways (genes), Reactome for Reactome pathways (proteins and genes), and SMPDB for SMPDB pathways (proteins).

+**protein_to_gene_ie_transcription_factor_edges**
+To map the proteins (i.e., transcription factors) to their targeted genes (i.e., the proteins that affect expression of particular genes), GRNdb's high confidence relationships virtually all derived from GTEx, were used.
+This also required aligning gene names to Entrez gene IDs through MyGene.info

+**protein_to_protein**
+Protein-protein interactions (i.e., functional associations) were derived from STRING.
+To map the STRING protein identifiers to UniProt, the UniProt API was used.

+**reaction_to_pathway**
+To map reactions to the pathways they participate in, Reactome was used.

+**reaction_to_reaction**
+To map reactions to reactions that precede them, Reactome was used.
+**reaction_to_reaction**